 (a) This Agreement shall commence upon Enron’s issuance of a user ID and Password to Broker and Broker’s first “clicking” on the designated spaces in this Agreement.

-(b) This Agreement may not be assigned by Broker without the express prior written consent of Enron.
+(b) This Agreement may not be assigned by Broker without the express prior written consent of Enron; provided, however, that Broker, without the prior written consent of Enron, may assign this Agreement to an entity to which Broker has transferred or assigned all of its assets and liabilities[TO BE REVIWED BY ENRON CREDIT PERSONNEL].
 The obligations under and rights conferred by this Agreement shall be binding upon each party and its successors and permitted assigns and enforceable in accordance with the terms of this Agreement.

 (c) Broker shall be solely responsible for all costs associated with its accessing and utilizing the Website.